clambin/traefik-simple-auth/README.md

 - `auth-prefix`

-  The prefix used in the auth provider's redirect URL.
+  The prefix used to construct the auth provider's redirect URL.

+  Example: if the auth-prefix is `auth` and the domain is `example.com`, the Auth Redirect URL will be `https://auth.example.com/_oauth'.

 - `session-cookie-name`